-As an enrollment professional who oversees admissions, email communications, social media, CRMs, events, webpages, and marketing outreach (and probably more), there’s something to be said about finding that one tool that brings all of these facets together – a platform that can do it all.
-And while there are many software platforms out there, few have all of the features to match all of the hats you wear.
+As an enrollment professional who oversees admissions, email communications, social media, customer relationship management (CRM) tools, events, webpages, and marketing outreach (and probably more), there’s something to be said about finding that one tool that brings all of these facets together – a platform that can do it all.
+And while there are many higher education software platforms out there, few have all of the features to match all of the hats you wear.

 We get a lot of questions about HubSpot and Slate, two commonly used platforms in higher education.
 How do Slate and HubSpot compare?
 Which platform should I use for which enrollment marketing communications?
-I'm here to break down each of them and explain to you how Slate and HubSpot differ (and why you shouldn’t try to use them for the same enrollment purposes).
+I'm here to break down each of these enrollment marketing platforms and explain how Slate and HubSpot differ (and why you shouldn’t try to use them for the same enrollment purposes).